Which city is cheaper, Hamburg or Stuttgart?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Hamburg and Stuttgart during the summer are popular places to visit.
+The city activities and the family-friendly experiences are the main draw to Stuttgart this time of year.
 Also, many travelers come to Hamburg for the music scene and the family-friendly experiences.

 Stuttgart is a little warmer than Hamburg in the summer.
-The temperature in Stuttgart is usually 22°C (71°F) in July, and Hamburg stays around 17°C (62°F).
+The daily temperature in Stuttgart averages around 22°C (71°F) in July, and Hamburg fluctuates around 17°C (62°F).

 In Hamburg, it's very sunny this time of the year.
 It's quite sunny in Stuttgart.
 In the summer, Stuttgart often gets more sunshine than Hamburg.
 Stuttgart gets 238 hours of sunny skies this time of year, while Hamburg receives 207 hours of full sun.